Virtuoso Flow

 • THEN: specifies what actions should be performed if all conditions are met.

-For example, the following flow means: if the journey to test booking a demo is executed then "execute" the journey to validate the booking:
+For example, the following flow means: if the journey to test Book a demo is executed and passes, then "execute" the journey to Validate booking:

 Flow - Example flow - Demo booking